ASCO 2026 Glioma Panel: New Data, Ongoing Debate

 The uncertainty becomes even more consequential in younger patients who may live with these tumors for decades.

-“This is a very complex and fairly nebulous landscape,” Dr. Lukas said, adding that “it leaves a lot of room for debate.”
+“This is a very complex and fairly nebulous landscape,” Dr. Lukas says, adding that “it leaves a lot of room for debate.”

 The ‘Quality of Life’ Factor

-The panel explored how decisions increasingly involve factors beyond tumor control: fertility, family planning, quality of life, financial toxicity, and patient preference.
+The panel also touched on how decisions increasingly involve factors beyond tumor control: fertility, family planning, quality of life, financial toxicity, and patient preference.

 “When people have a lot of seizures, they can’t drive, they can’t go to work.
-It’s a huge factor in their social roles and their ability to function in everyday life,” Dr. Leeper told the panel.
+It’s a huge factor in their social roles and their ability to function in everyday life,” Dr. Leeper explains.

 Dr. Heather Leeper, University of Chicago Medical Center

-Dr. Gonzalez Castro entirely reframed the question of medication burden.
+Dr. Gonzalez Castro entirely reframes the question of medication burden.

 “The reality is that most of these patients came to our attention because they were diagnosed after a seizure.
 All of them are already taking a daily medication [in some cases] twice a day.
-So I don’t think adding an IDH inhibitor is an increased burden,” Dr. Gonzalez explained.
+So I don’t think adding an IDH inhibitor is an increased burden,” he explains.

 Looking Ahead